Long-term concentration of measure and cut-off: Introduction

+We give three examples.
+The first two feature chains that are contracting in Wasserstein distance, illustrating both our methods and the cut-off phenomenon.
+In the third example, we prove results about concentration of the equilibrium distribution by using the full strength of our new concentration inequalities.

-Section~\ref{DS} concerns the Bernoulli--Laplace model of diffusion, originally investigated in the context of cut-off by Diaconis \& Shahshahani~(1987). \grb{In this discrete-time model, there are two urns each containing $n$ balls, with $n$ red and $n$ black balls in total: at each time step, one ball is chosen uniformly at random from each urn and the two are exchanged.
+Section~\ref{DS} concerns the Bernoulli--Laplace model of diffusion, originally investigated in the context of cut-off by Diaconis and Shahshahani~\cite{ds87}.
+In this discrete-time model, there are two urns each containing $n$ balls, with $n$ red and $n$ black balls in total: at each time step, one ball is chosen uniformly at random from each urn and the two are exchanged.
 The state of the system after $r$ steps is captured by the number $X(r)$ of red balls in the left urn, and one compares the distribution of $X(r)$ with the stationary distribution (which is concentrated around $n/2$).
-Diaconis and Shahshahani prove cut-off for $X(r)$ at time $\frac14 \log n$ with window width $n$.
+Diaconis and Shahshahani prove cut-off for $X(r)$ at time $\frac14 n \log n$ with window width $n$.
 Indeed, their proof establishes cut-off not only for the most distant starting states (where $X(0) = 0$ or $n$) but on any set $E_n(\eps) = \{ j : |j-\frac n2| \ge \eps n\}$.
 They also give specific exponential rates for the tail of the distribution of the mixing time.
-The methods used by Diaconis and Shahshahani are algebraic: \grbc{we give} an alternative proof, using our concentration of measure results, giving the same rates for the tail \grbb{as Diaconis and Shahshahani}. }
+The methods used by Diaconis and Shahshahani are algebraic: we give an alternative proof, using our concentration of measure results.
+Our proof gives the same exponential rate for the upper tail as in~\cite{ds87}, although our proof does not give information about the extreme end of the tail, where the total variation distance between the distribution at time $r$ and the equilibrium distribution is below $n^{-1/2} \log^2 n$.
+Our methods yield a doubly exponential rate for the lower tail, improving on the results of Diaconis and Shahshahani.